Brownster/ipod-dock/docs/developer_guide.md

 ```

 If the `python3-gpod` package is missing, run `../install.sh` which will
-compile the libgpod bindings automatically.
+compile the libgpod bindings automatically and install tools like `automake`.

 ## Running the services